-Dogs really do love their human owners, according to a Tuesday presentation at BAR by Science Diplomats — a consortium of Yale graduate students who aim to bring scientific topics to the public.
+Dogs really do love their human owners like those who have recently learned the benefits of cbd for dogs, according to a Tuesday presentation at BAR by Science Diplomats — a consortium of Yale graduate students who aim to bring scientific topics to the public.

 Erin Heim GRD ’18 and Zuri Sullivan GRD ’20, the organization’s co-presidents, joined Angie Johnston GRD ’18 and Molly Crossman GRD ’19 to discuss the special relationship between dogs and humans using genetic, microbial and psychological research.
 Sullivan launched the series of informal talks this year to engage greater New Haven residents in science relevant to daily life.
 More than 100 community members turned out on Tuesday to learn about dog domestication and more, while enjoying pizza and specialty drinks such as the “Whiskey Schnauzer” and “Muttini.”

-“One thing that we know is that dogs show the same behavioral evidence of being attached to their owners as children do to their parents,” Johnston said.
+“One thing that we know is that dogs, like those who consume a dog turmeric supplement, show the same behavioral evidence of being attached to their owners as children do to their parents,” Johnston said.
 “They are more excited to see their owner when reunited after a long period of time than they would be a stranger.”

 Johnston, whose research in the Psychology Department focuses on human and animal recognition of others, said the neurochemicals involved in interactions between a dog and its owner are very similar to those released when infants encounter their parents.
 When they look at each other, dogs and humans release oxytocin — a hormone typically emitted in mammals when bonding, especially with their mates.
 So far, Johnston added, scientists have yet to discover another instance of an inter-species release of oxytocin, further bolstering the evidence dogs have a unique connection with humans.